Texas Pelagics"It's Not Just Birding, It's an Adventure"

 The Isabella Dock is located on South Padre Island about .6 miles south of the Queen Isabella Causeway which spans the bay from Port Isabel to South Padre Island on the bay (west) side.
 After crossing the Queen Isabella Causeway from Port Isabel to South Padre Island turn right on Padre Island Blvd proceed .6 mile to the second right turn onto the parking lot, make a quick left turn and Breakaway Cruises and the Isabella dock is on the right just behind the Breakaway Cruises store front / office.

-Here is a map to Isabella Boat at Breakaway Cruises on South Padre Island.
+Here is a link to an interactive map to: Isabella Boat at Breakaway Cruises on South Padre Island.

 Captain Kelly’s Deep Sea Headquarters is located very close to the ferry landing on the Municipal Boat Harbor in Port Aransas.
 If you’re coming off the ferry from Aransas Pass it is just beyond the first intersection traffic light (Cut-Off Road + W. Cotter Ave) on the left.
 They have asked that we pull up to the Headquarters to drop off our stuff.
 Then someone in the parking lot will direct you to the satellite parking lot about a block away.
 There will be a golf cart to take you back to the headquarters.

-Here is a link to an interactive map: Captain Kelly’s Deep Sea Headquarters, Port Aransas.
+Here is a link to an interactive map to: Captain Kelly’s Deep Sea Headquarters, Port Aransas.

 The M-V Fling is located at 702 W Brazos St, Freeport, TX 77541